Taino Jewelry

 The Taínos, Guanín and Copper

-The metal that was most valued by the Tainos was called Guanín, which was more precious than gold to the indigenous communities of the Caribbean.
+The metal that was most valued by the Tainos was called Guanín, which (to them) was more precious than gold to the indigenous communities of the Caribbean.

 To the Tainos, Guanín had connotations with a divine origin, the spirit world and supernatural power.